coreysan/awakoining/README.md

 The following states exist in the script:
 ### Analysis
 The algorithm begins here:
-1. Get the candlesticks over some interval `I`, and scan for a dormancy period `DP`.
+1. Get the candlesticks over some period, and scan each window for a dormancy period `DP`.
     Dormancy period is defined as follows, relative to the current price:
     - No swings of greater than `V` (5%?) within the `DP`
     - The `V` in last ~10% of the `DP` is less than the average `V` throughout